 The first relationship agreements, known as Herenga Tāngata, were signed in 2016.
 These aim to strengthen engagement with iwi, as well as support recruitment and graduation of talented Māori through initiatives like the Taihonoa programme.

 The University already has positive links with Māori stakeholders, including iwi and hapū, industry and academic organisations across a wide range of New Zealand environments and fields, but our goal is to continue to grow our Māori collaborations.

 Whether you have an idea for a one-off Māori scholarship or a large-scale, ongoing Māori research programme, we are keen to hear from you.
 Contact either Tipene Merritt or Paul Meredith using the contact links below to begin the conversation.

 Māori research contact

-Contact Paul Meredith if you are interested in partnering with Victoria.
+Contact Paul Meredith if you are interested in partnering with Victoria University of Wellington.